kang-cao-corgi/coj/notes.md

 - fearing the Word of God
 - seeking homeland
 - believing that God gives life to the dead and calls into existence the things that do not exist
-- giving the blessed name(yeshua) as inheritance
+- giving the blessed name(Yeshua) as inheritance
 - does not fear the power of the world
 - produces immortal masterpieces